The very best things to do in Taylors Falls, Minnesota, with kids!

 572 Bench Street Taylors Falls, MN 55084

-It’s possible the joint hasn’t changed noticeably from its opening day in 1956.
+Easily our favorite Taylors Falls restaurant, it’s possible the joint hasn’t changed noticeably from its opening day in 1956.
 Carhops outfitted in poodle skirts serve up baskets of burgers and fries, the root beer is brewed onsite, and the music piped in takes you back to a different era.
 If your kids are old enough, they might play a round of Adventure Falls Mini Golf (also onsite) while you savor a sundae at the outdoor counter and reflect on all the family fun packed into this Minnesota-Wisconsin border town.
 Open mid-April through mid-October.

 37200 Wild Mountain Rd Taylors Falls MN 55084